Addressing Housing Affordability in the Comox Valley

 coordinate efforts to increase housing supply, create additional non-market rental housing and increase support to existing community-based housing providers and services.
 This approach is being delivered in phases and through projects through a number of CVRD services that provide land use planning and regulation, non-market housing creation and homelessness supports.

-A keystone of the CVRD's approach is the creation of a housing corporation to realize the creation of non-market rental housing.
-Local government housing corporations are active and established in several communities across the province and have served as effective vehicles to deliver affordable housing.
-Such entities include the Capital Regional Housing Corporation, Whistler Housing Authority and the Tofino Housing Corporation.
+A keystone of the CVRD's approach is the creation of a housing authority to realize the creation of non-market rental housing.
+Local government housing authorities are active and established in several communities across the province and have served as effective vehicles to deliver affordable housing.
+Such authorities include the Capital Regional Housing Corporation, Whistler Housing Authority and the Tofino Housing Corporation.

 Latest Updates

-At the February 25, 2025 regular meeting, the CVRD Board established the Comox Valley Housing Service for the purpose of providing non-market housing, including the provision of assistance to an entity established by the Regional District for this purpose.
+At the February 25, 2025 regular meeting, the CVRD Board established the Comox Valley Housing Service for the purpose of providing non-market housing, including the provision of assistance to an authority established by the Regional District for this purpose.
 The legislative process undertaken by the Board included an Alternative Approval Process (AAP) in which electors were engaged to obtain approval.

-The CVRD is now actively working to establish the entity.
+The CVRD is now actively working to establish the authority.
 This process includes the development of the articles of incorporation and other foundational documents and then obtaining final approvals of the CVRD Board and the Province of BC.
-In support of the creation and launch of the entity, the CVRD is also advocating to senior governments and engaging with local government partners, non-profit housing organizations and the private development sector.
+In support of the creation and launch of the authority, the CVRD is also advocating to senior governments and engaging with local government partners, non-profit housing organizations and the private development sector.
 This will assist in refining the entities mandate, governance, services and objectives.

 The key phases and timing of this work are summarized in the graphic below: